GabyMasak/GabyMasak/README.md

 ## Hi there 👋

-🌱 I’m currently learning Data Analytics and Machine Learning at WGU!
-I aim to graduate Winter 2024, then start my next graduate program with a focus on Artificial Intelligence.
+🌱 I’m currently pursuing a MS in Computer Science at Georgia Tech!
+I aim to graduate Winter 2026.

-🔭 I’m currently looking for a remote position in Data Science/Machine Learning/Artificial Intelligence, Software Development, and/or Reservoir Simulation.
+🔭 I’m currently an Advanced Analytics intern.

 👯 I’m looking to collaborate on non-profit ventures and projects!